The Dead Are Coming: Jim and the Old Man, Part 2

 “Ahh, good thinking.”

 As Jim tore through the side of his neck the old man let out a howl of pain and pushed away, falling over as he did.
-Blood shot through his fingers and on to the far wall and bed, it looked shiny and crimson in the light from outside, not black and dull as he was now used to.
+Blood shot through his fingers and onto the far wall and bed, it looked shiny and crimson in the light from outside, not black and dull as he was now used to.
 Writhing on the floor clutching his neck he could feel the life rushing, sprinting out of him.
-But Jim wasn’t done, he fell over as he came at the old man for seconds.
-Crawling towards him on the floor as the old man slipped in his blood pathetically trying to get away.
-This wasn’t in the plan, he was supposed to turn him, not eat him!

 Agnes and Ethel

-Agnes was pottering under the sink looking for something and muttering to herself.
-Ethel was still trying to open the tins they were going to serve, cold, for dinner.
+Agnes was pottering under the sink looking for something and muttering to herself while Ethel tried to open the tins they were going to serve, cold, for dinner.
 Ethel noticed Agnes’ rear end protruding from the cupboard.

 “Are you Okay?
 What are you looking for?”